-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact ХУ X. WILDFIRE .
-If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: a) Substantially impact an adopted emergency response plan or emergency evacuation plan? Х b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? Х c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? х
+1 Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XX X. WILDFIRE .
+If located in or near state responsibility areas or lands classified as very high fire hazard severity zones, would the project: - a) Substantially impact an adopted emergency response plan or emergency evacuation plan? x b) Due to slope, prevailing winds, and other factors, exacerbate wildlife risks, and thereby expose project occupants to, pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? x c) Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? х d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? x a.
+See Item IX.f.

-- a.
-See Item IX.f. - b-d.
+b-d.
 The project site is not located in or near state responsibility areas or lands classified as very high fire hazard severity zones.
-The project site is located within the service boundaries of Fire Station No. 117, located at 44851 30th Street East, which can adequately serve the project site.
+The project site is located within the service boundaries of an existing fire station which can adequately serve the project site.
 Other fire stations are also located in close proximity to the project site which can provide service if needed.
-Additionally, the proposed project would be constructed in accordance with all existing and applicable building and fire codes.
 Therefore, no impacts would occur.

-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XXI.
-MANDATORY FINDINGS OF SIGNIFICA ICE. a) Does the project have the potential to su degrade the quality of the environment, su reduce the habitat of a fish or wildlife species fish or wildlife population to drop below self levels, threaten to eliminate a plant of community, substantially reduce the number the range of a rare or endangered plant or eliminate important examples of the major California history or prehistory? stantially s, cause a sustaining animal or restrict animal or x b) Does the project have impacts that are in limited, but cumulatively considerable? ("C considerable" means that the incremental et project are considerable when viewed in a with the effects of past projects, the effect current projects, and the effects of proba projects)? umulative ects of a ponnection of other x c) Does the project have environmental effects cause substantial adverse effects on huma either directly or indirectly? x a-c.
-The proposed project consists of the subdivision of approximately 30 acres into 109 individual lots for single family residences in the R-7,000 and R-10,000 zones.
-Several other residential projects are currently undergoing review within approximately one mile of the project site (Table 6).
-These subdivisions are also required to be in accordance with the City's zoning code, General Plan, and were accounted for in the EIR prepared for the City's General Plan.
-Each of these subdivisions are subject to environmental review and appropriate mitigation measures included as needed.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact XX I. MANDATORY FINDINGS OF SIGNIFICANCE. a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? Х b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulative considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? x c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? Х a-c.
+The proposed project consists of the subdivision of approximately 38-acres into 150 individual lots for single family residences in the R-7,000 zone.
+Other projects have been approved within approximately one mile of the project site (Table 7).
+These projects are also required to be in accordance with the City's zoning code and General Plan.